- Additional Info

 A general note about the accommodation

 On a long distance trekking, you will experience the mountain lifestyle and sleep in authentic places.
 Mostly you will be staying in mountain huts.
 The accommodation along the way offers a charming and friendly atmosphere in a mountainous atmosphere.
 You will experience both: accommodation high up in the mountains far away from civilization or located in a typical mountain village or even a small town.
 The accommodation offers many services such as a hot shower and running water.
-For the night in the mountain hut you’ll stay in bunk beds with a pillow and blankets (a thin and light sleeping bag liner is advisable for hygienic reasons), In every place, there is electricity to charge your batteries and Wi-Fi (not in Les Chapieux) for free.
+For the nights in the mountain huts you’ll stay in bunk beds with a pillow and blankets (a thin and light sleeping bag liner is advisable for hygienic reasons), In every place, there is electricity to charge your batteries and Wi-Fi (not in Les Chapieux) for free.

 If you choose private accommodation for your trip, we organize a double or twin room for you on each stage of the tour if not mentioned else in our pre-departure e-mail conversation.
 Please note that a private double room in a mountain hut is not comparable to a hotel room.
 It is already luxury to have a private room in such great locations high up in the mountains.
 Therefore there is not always an ensuite bathroom (it is sometimes a shared bathroom on the floor).
 Also, towels are usually not provided so please bring your own towel (if possible fast drying).
 A single supplement might be charged, depending on group size and room availability.